sudhanshupatel-dev/EazyPeazy/README.md

 * You will need a windows and a kali machine in order to hack the target machine.

 ## Installation
-- Open the terminal in your Kali machine and write `git clone https://github.com/sudhanshupatel-dev/EazyPeazy`
+- Open the terminal in your Kali machine and write \n `git clone https://github.com/sudhanshupatel-dev/EazyPeazy`